NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 force_viscosity = k_viscosity * visc_vec;
 ```

+Note, as well as viscosity computed as a fluid quantity, we also have "Air Viscosity" aka air reistance force which is calculated prior to integration simply as : $f_i^{airres} = -k\vec{v}$ aka:

+ `glm::vec3 air_res = -air_resist * pt.V;`

+This is more of a global force like typical air resistance and generally a small value is used by default to stop any crazy fluid motion, without heavily damping the resulting fluid.

 ____

 ##### Surface Tension

-For surface tension we are asked to follow Mullers implementation which uses the concept of a "Colour Field" which is essentially scalar / binary grid which is 1 everywhere where fluid is and zero elsewhere (over the whole scene / simulation domain), this can then be differentiated to define a gradient to the surface to use for the surface tension force.
+For surface tension we are asked to follow Mullers implementation which uses the concept of a "Colour Field" which is defines a field which is 1 everywhere where fluid is and zero elsewhere to define two phases (water and air) over the world space domain / simulation domain, this can then be differentiated to define a gradient to the surface to use for the surface tension force.

+The Colour field is calculated on the particles as :
+$$
+c(r) = \sum_j m_j {1\over \rho_j}\omega(r-r_j, h)
+$$
+The gradient is then calculated which defines the normal in the direction of the fluid surface.
+$$
+\nabla c = \hat{n}
+$$
+Curvature is then calculated as :
+$$
+\kappa = {-\nabla^2 c \over |\nabla c|}
+$$
+Where $- \nabla^2 c$ is the negative divergence of $c$ the colour field.

+The resulting surface tension force is then :
+$$
+f_i^{surf} = -\sigma \nabla^2c {\nabla c \over |\nabla c|}
+$$
+Where $\sigma$ is the surface tension coefficient.

+Stronger curvature yields stronger surface tension force.

+###### Implementation :

+I'm not entirely sure if this is grid based (as shown in the lecture slides) or differentiated as a smoothed quantity, the former would be easier (use a scalar grid), then use FDM to calc the gradient and divergence and Laplacian..

 ____